igarridot/kindfra/README.md

 You will be able to create a multiworker kubernetes cluster with a few commands.
 The cluster is configured to do a port-forward from your local machine 80/TCP port to the Kind cluster 80/TCP port or use a LoadBalancer IP behavior in case of Metallb usage.

+And, if you want to go a bit further, you can also spin up a K8s cluster using your docker daemon using cluster-api.

 # Pre-requisites
 - Ubuntu OS Linux family
 - Make installed